cpatdowling/pygrid/README.md

 Ideal implementations sort object names for a given object type such that quick editing of attribute values can be performed (and not solely, for example, change all capacitor attributes to value X, but rather, capacitors of name Y or possessing attributes Z)

 Currently, many features are hardcoded.
-Continued development may produce generation functions for each object type, better general reading of GLM files into memory, compatibility for GLM write objects (not currently included) and sorting of master JSON key values when writing GLM files
+Continued development may produce generation functions for each object type, better general reading of GLM files into memory, compatibility for GLM write objects (not currently included) and sorting of master JSON key values when writing GLM files, compatability for machine learning techniques, and web rendering.

 Example: